This Is What Happened When Theresa May And Jeremy Corbyn Visited The Scene Of The Grenfell Tower Fire

 "It is right that, in addition to the immediate fire reports that are being produced and any police investigations, we have a full public inquiry.
 People deserve answers.
 The inquiry will give them."

-May was criticised on social media for failing to meet with victims and keeping her visit short and private.
+May was criticised on social media for failing to meet victims and keeping her visit short and private.

-The cause of the fire which ripped through the building on Latimer road in the early hours of Wednesday is still unknown, and the fire commissioner said on Thursday afternoon that it would be a "miracle" if there were any more survivors.
+The cause of the fire that ripped through the building on Latimer road in the early hours of Wednesday is still unknown, and the fire commissioner said on Thursday afternoon that it would be a "miracle" if there were any more survivors.

 Marie Le Conte is a politics and media reporter for BuzzFeed News and is based in London.